spyoungtech/FreeSimpleGUI/docs/cookbook.md

 # Recipe - Post your screen-shots (PLEASE!)

-This is an odd recipe, but it's an important one and has nothing to do with your coding PySimpleGUI code.
+This is an odd recipe, but it's an important one and has nothing to do with your coding FreeSimpleGUI code.
 Instead is has to do with modifying youre readme.md file on your GitHub so you can share with the world your creation.
 Doon't be shy.
 We all stated with "hello world" and your first GUI is likely to be primitive, but it's very important you post it any way.

 In case you've not noticed, you, the now fancy Python GUI programmer that you are, are a rare person in the Python world.
 The VAST majority of Python projects posted on GitHub do not contain a GUI.
 This GUI thing is kinda new and novel for Python pbeginning rogrammers.